 As Xenia Wickett argued, the Indo-Pacific is undergoing a structural shift from a hub-and-spoke security system towards a more complex and networked security architecture.
 This places increased pressure on nations to work together in the face of rising challenges, increasing uncertainty and a changing geopolitical climate.

 The new Indo-Pacific concept provides a key mechanism for which this can be achieved.
-Important, the Indo-Pacific is an idea which did not derive from any one country alone.
+Importantly, the Indo-Pacific is an idea which did not derive from any one country alone.
 Rather, it reflects a strategic convergence between Australia, India, Japan and the US around shared principles and values.
 It remains a work-in-progress, which will continue to evolve as nations participate in broader discussions and other further cooperate with one another.
 The stability, security and prosperity of the Indo-Pacific requires ongoing cooperation and open dialogue to map out institutions and mechanisms that can realise these shared goals.